DARVO: What It Means, How It Works, and How to Respond

 Document

-If DARVO is a recurring pattern with someone you can’t easily distance yourself from (a co-parent, a colleague, a family member), keep records.
+If DARVO is a recurring pattern with someone you can’t easily distance yourself from, keep records.
 Save texts and emails.
 Write down conversations with dates and details.
 Documentation protects your reality and may be important if the situation ever involves legal or professional processes.

 Build your assertiveness skills